 It required sacrifice.
 Hand copying Scripture, especially the first five books of the Bible, would take many days, not just a couple.
 The king would have to be committed.
-He would have to reschedule his normal fast-paced life to make time for Scripture handwriting.
-As a result, he would develop a slower paced lifestyle that gave him time to pray, meditate and reflect before he acted.
+He would have to reschedule his everyday fast-paced life to make time for Scripture handwriting.
+As a result, he would develop a slower-paced lifestyle that gave him time to pray, meditate and reflect before he acted.

 3. Holy Spirit

 While hand copying Scripture, the Word of God, the king would come under the influence of the Holy Spirit.
 The king would read of God’s creation of the heavens and the earth in six days, of the inspiring faith of Noah, Abraham, Isaac, Jacob, Joseph, and Moses.
 He would learn of the crushing slavery of Israel in Egypt and the miraculous deliverance God worked in the Exodus.
-He would learn the Ten Commandments and the righteous statutes God gave Israel, as well as the value of the priesthood and tabernacle service to keep men in right relationship with God.
+He would learn the Ten Commandments, the righteous statutes God gave Israel, and the value of the priesthood and tabernacle service to keep men in a right relationship with God.

 4. Loving God with All the Mind

 Hand copying Scripture engaged more of the brain than reading alone.
 Think about how it works in your own life.
-In simple reading, you use the vision and verbal areas of your brain primarily.
-(And often we don’t read, we skim, and don’t absorb what we read.)
-When you handcopy Scripture, you put more of your brain to work than in reading only.
+In simple reading, you primarily use the vision and verbal areas of your brain.
+(And often, we don’t read, we skim and don’t absorb what we read.)
+When you hand copy Scripture, you put more of your brain to work than in reading only.
 That’s desirable, for we are to love the Lord our God with all our heart, all our mind, and all our strength.
 (Deuteronomy 6:5)

-In hand copying Scripture, you are using the parts of your brain that control vision, memory, motor skills, and speech.
-Your eyes read a phrase of the verse.
+In hand copying Scripture, you use the parts of your brain that control vision, memory, motor skills, and speech.
+Your eyes read a phrase in the verse.
 Your memory stores it.
 Then your hand writes it down.
 You are likely to mutter the verse under your breath as you copy it.
 Muttering is one of the meanings of the Hebrew word for meditating.
-Some people actually memorize entire verses, without even trying, simply by writing them out.
+Some people memorize verses without even trying, simply by writing them out.

-While this simple but complex process of hand copying Scripture is going on, your spirit is meditating in God’s Word.
-In the slowness of the hand copying, you are giving your heart valuable time to listen to the Holy Spirit—far more time than when reading only—and you are better able to extract truth from Scripture.
-Sometimes the best part is what you hear God whispering “between the lines.”
+While this simple but complex process of hand copying Scripture continues, your spirit is meditating in God’s Word.
+In the slowness of the hand copying, you are giving your heart valuable time to listen to the Holy Spirit—far more time than when reading only—and you are better able to extract the truth from Scripture.
+Sometimes the best part is hearing God whispering “between the lines.”

 5. Healing Through the Word

 More can be gained through hand copying Scriptures than memorization and meditation.
 Copying the Word provides healing.
-Years ago I suffered a serious concussion in an industrial accident on an oil rig.
+Years ago, I suffered a severe concussion in an industrial accident on an oil rig.
 (See The Accident That Transformed My Life.)

-Due to the head blow and concussion (it really “rang my bell”), I experienced headaches, sensitivity to noises, shooting pains, nightmares, and an impairment in my ability to think clearly and make decisions.
-A good friend suggested I start hand copying Scripture four hours a day while I was off work, as part of my pathway to healing.
+Due to the head blow and concussion (it “rang my bell”), I experienced headaches, sensitivity to noises, shooting pains, nightmares, and impaired my ability to think clearly and make decisions.
+A good friend suggested I start hand copying Scripture four hours a day while I was off work as part of my pathway to healing.
 I believed the Holy Spirit was behind that suggestion, so I began.